Shaaali/identity-apps/docs/guides/applications/web-app/saml/configure-login.md

 You can follow this document to obtain required information and the configurations to:
  - Integrate a web application that supports SAML
- - Build login with Asgardeo using an SAML supported library
+ - Build login with Asgardeo using a SAML supported library

 When configuring SAML based sign in with Asgardeo, you need to know:
-1. SAML IDP endpoints of Asgardeo
+1. SAML IdP endpoints of Asgardeo
 2. Issuer of Asgardeo
 3. Public certificate of Asgardeo